Mission

 July 4, 2023: Presentation of 101 Genomes at the annual meeting of Rare Disease Fund members at the King Baudouin Foundation.

-October 21: Presentation of the 101 Genomes model at the members’ day of RaDiOrg, the umbrella association for all rare disease patient organizations in Belgium.
+October 21: Presentation of 101 Genomes at the RaDiOrg members’ day, the umbrella association of rare disease patient associations in Belgium

 November 24: 94 marfans share their genomes for GEMS research